probcomp/programmable-vi-pldi-2024/README.md

 #### Table 2

 To generate Table 2 in the paper, we use [`pytest-benchmark`](https://pypi.org/project/pytest-benchmark/) to generate timing statistics.
-The print out will likely look something like this (the specific numbers will depend on your runtime environment -- but the general trend, that our timings are orders of magnitude faster than Pyro, doesn't depend on runtime):
+The print out will likely look something like this (the specific numbers may depend on your runtime environment -- but the general trend, that our timings are orders of magnitude faster than Pyro, doesn't depend on runtime):

 ![table_2_print_out](table_2_print_out.png)